a11yfirst/wordpress-plugin/README.md

 A11yFirst Editor Wordpress Plugin
 ==================================
-This plugin replaces the default WordPress editor with <a href="https://a11yfirst.library.illinois.edu/demo/distribution/custom/testdrive.html">A11yFirst editor,</a> which is built on [CKEditor](http://ckeditor.com)

-More information about A11yFirst project, please visit [A11yFirst Project site](https://a11yfirst.library.illinois.edu/) [Project code repositories](https://github.com/a11yfirst) and [distribution repo](https://github.com/a11yfirst/distribution)
+This plugin replaces the default WordPress editor with <a href="https://a11yfirst.library.illinois.edu/demo/distribution/custom/testdrive.html">A11yFirst editor,</a> which is built on [CKEditor](http://ckeditor.com) For more information, please visit [A11yFirst Project site](https://a11yfirst.library.illinois.edu/), [Project code repositories](https://github.com/a11yfirst) and [distribution repo](https://github.com/a11yfirst/distribution)

 * Tags: accessibility, post, wysiwyg, CKEditor, A11yFirst, editor, rich text, rte, rich text editor, content authoring